-The denominator represents the sum of total company equity 13 and debt 14 , which can be found on the client's balance sheet.
+The denominator represents the sum of total company equity and debt, which can be found on the client's balance sheet.

-To calculate the attribution factor for listed companies, the numerator considers the market value of outstanding listed equity.
+In the calculation of the attribution factor for listed companies, the numerator considers the market value of outstanding listed equity.
 Meanwhile, the denominator for listed companies is determined using the EVIC (Enterprise Value Including Cash) formula.
-The EVIC is the total of the market capitalization of ordinary shares and preferred shares at the end of the reporting period, and total debt and minorities' interests book value.
-It is important to note that cash or cash equivalents are not deducted to avoid the potential for negative enterprise values15.
+The EVIC is the total of market capitalization of ordinary shares and preferred shares at the end of the reporting period and total debt and minorities' interests book value.
+It is important to note that cash or cash equivalents are not deducted to avoid the potential for negative enterprise values.